PatoXz/minesweeper-API/README.md

 After all this, I already had my board and the bombs setted.
 I could already check if a position had a bomb or was empty, but I was missing the uncover part of the adjacent cells.
-My idea was to, based on a cell, check the three upper cells, then both of its sides, and for last the three bottom cells. e.g: after clicking in the red cell, the order of checking would be:
+My idea was to, based on a cell, check the three upper cells, then both of its sides, and for last the three bottom cells. e.g: after clicking in the red cell, the order of checking would be:\
 ![alt text](docs/pic1.png)

-Another example would be: clicking in red, only checks its adjacent cells in that order, because there wasn’t any above row or left column.
+Another example can be: clicking in red, only checks its adjacent cells in that order, because there wasn’t any above row or left column.\
 ![alt text](docs/pic2.png)

 The last thing that I had to solve was the recurrency.
 For each checked cell, I had to do the same for each of its adjacent cells.

-A full example would be: having a bomb on X and clicking in red, would uncover all yellow cells and this ones will uncover the green ones.
-Of course, the X would still be covered.
+An for last, a full example: having a bomb on X and clicking in red, would uncover all yellow cells and this ones will uncover the green ones.
+Of course, the X would still be covered.\
 ![alt text](docs/pic3.png)

 To round up this first part, the method that processes everything when a cell is clicked, it returns a response of that click.
 It contains the result of that click, that could be an empty cell, an already clicked one, or a hit bomb.
 Also, it returns all uncovered cells to display to the client.
 The bombs positions are never sended to the user for obvious reasons.